 Here are a couple of examples of clean and simple YouTube homepage art.

 An incredibly popular channel with cool artwork is VSauce.

-YouTube call this a channel description, and it’s a space for you to give an overview of your channel.
-It’s important for a couple of reasons – it incentivises visitors to become subscribers, and it can help you appear in YouTube search results.
+YouTube calls this a channel description, and it’s a space for you to give an overview of your channel.
+It’s important for a couple of reasons – it incentivizes visitors to become subscribers, and it can help you appear in YouTube search results.

 A good channel description should include: